KristiyanDinev/RestaurantSystem/README.md

 To get the reservation form you need to have selected a restaurant.
 The rest of the endpoints don't requre a selected restaurant.

+**Waitress Staff**

+You need first to cancel the reservation, before you delete it.

+Users can't cancel their reservation, if it is already canceled or it is 2 hours before the reservation time.

 ### Reservation Status
 - `pending` - the reservation is not yet accepted by the staff.